rantahar/introduction-to-mpi/_episodes/12-profiling.md

 >## Note on the Linux Subsystem
 >
 > The profiler will be able to track annotated regions even
-> on the linux subsystem.
+> on the Windows Subsystem for Linux.
 > If you don't have access to a cluster, you can still work
 > iteratively on your program by annotating all interesting
 > regions manually.